Service terms for pilotage

 4 PILOTAGE SERVICE AVAILABILITY

-Finnpilot provides pilot services for all vessels requiring pilotage.
+Finnpilot Pilotage Ltd provides pilot services for all vessels requiring pilotage.
 Pilotage resources are proportioned to correspond with regular traffic.

-Shipmasters sailing with an exemption from compulsory pilotage or a pilot exemption certificate are provided with pilotage services if necessary, but if there is a delay in the availability of the service, fee reductions in accordance with section 4.2.4. will not be awarded.
-A shipmaster sailing with exemption from compulsory pilotage or a pilot exemption certificate shall make a pilotage request in accordance with the service terms and conditions as stated in sections 4.2.1.—4.2.2.
+If the person responsible for the navigation and manoeuvring of a vessel holds a Pilot Exemption Certificate (PEC), the vessel shall receive pilotage services when needed, but in the event of delays in the availability of the service, the vessel is not entitled to pilotage fee reductions as specified in section 4.2.4.
+A shipmaster sailing with a PEC shall make a pilotage request in accordance with the service terms and conditions as stated in sections 4.2.1.–4.2.2.

 3. Archipelago Sea